Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Enumeration results

 The minimal number of cuboctahedra is achieved at the following latin hypercube:

-Let us find a lower bound.
-Propositions~\ref{0dimcub},~\ref{1dimcub}, and~\ref{degenercub}, again give the numbers of $0$-demensional and $1$-dimensional cuboctahedra and the number of degenerate $k$-dimensional cuboctahedra.
-Meanwhile, in this case the lower bound on $2$-dimensional non-degenerate cuboctahedra from Proposition~\ref{kdimnondeg} is better than one obtained from the group structure of $2$-dimensional planes.
+Let us compute the theoretical lower bounds.
+Propositions~\ref{0dimcub},~\ref{1dimcub}, and~\ref{degenercub}, again give the numbers of $0$-dimensional and $1$-dimensional cuboctahedra and the number of degenerate $k$-dimensional cuboctahedra.
+Moreover, in this case the lower bound on $2$-dimensional non-degenerate cuboctahedra from Proposition~\ref{kdimnondeg} is better than one obtained from the group structure of $2$-dimensional planes.